diogo-aos/iseg_pg_aaiml_intro_python/markdown/5_lesson3.md

 --

-They will be particularly useful to store trained data science models to be used in a future date or by other people.
+They will also be useful to store trained models to be deployed or used by other people.

-In Python, we can store almost any object in a binary format with the ``pickle`` module.
+In Python, we can store almost any object in a binary format with the <span style="color:gold">``pickle``</span> module.

 <!-- .element: class="fragment" data-fragment-index="1"-->